johnsonandjohnson/Bodiless-JS/packages/vital-carousel/doc/README.md

 This type of Carousel would be good for displaying Product Images on a Product Display Page (PDP).

-### Image Slides with Horizontal Dots Navigation
+### Image Slides with Horizontal Dot Indicators

 ![Mobile PDP Horizontal Carousel](./assets/MobilePDPHorizontal.jpg)

 This Carousel, like the previous example, also uses [Image](./VitalImage/) slides.
-Here, horizontal overflow is used to show a portion of the next slide (a _peek_ to indicate that there's more content), and navigation is handled via clickable dots.
+Here, horizontal overflow is used to show a portion of the next slide (a _peek_ to indicate that there's more content), and a row of dots serve as progress indicators, communicating how far into the slideshow the user is.

 This variation would be ideal for a mobile layout, especially when paired with using something like the [previous example](#image-slides-with-vertical-thumbnails-navigation) as the corresponding